Skip to content

 Many shareholder agreements include arbitration clauses.
 If yours does, disputes must be resolved through arbitration rather than court litigation.
 Common arbitration institutions for German corporate disputes include the DIS (German Arbitration Institute) and ICC.

 Arbitration is private, often faster, and the arbitrators can be selected for their corporate law expertise.
-However, it is more expensive than court litigation.
+However, it is more expensive than court litigation — use our cost calculator to compare.

 Ready to Take Action?